Murrieta Dental Bridges

 Pontic: A pontic is an artificial tooth that is used to take the place of a missing natural tooth.

 Retainer: A retainer is a piece that connects to the abutment.
 It keeps the prosthesis in place.
 Retainers can be major or minor, depending on the patient’s needs.
 This way, the prosthesis stays firmly attached to the natural teeth.
-It offers a comfortable and useful replacement for missing teeth.
+It offers a comfortable and helpful replacement for missing teeth.

 Unit: Are the pontics and abutment teeth referred to as units in a dental bridge?
 The total number of units in a bridge is the sum of the pontics and abutment teeth.